Mental health support in Australia: where to begin

-Start with your GP
+Most people start here Start with a GP

 -

-Book a long appointment with your GP
+Book a long appointment with a GP

 Your GP creates a Mental Health Care Plan